 Orchids finally gave him a smile.
 He got up from the sofa and walked with Orchids to the kitchen, joining the others after turning off the TV.

-The weekend passed by in rapid pace as they already killed Saturday off at Qiao Qiao’s house and Sunday doing house-cleaning or the like.
+The weekend passed by in a rapid pace as they already killed Saturday off at Qiao Qiao’s house and Sunday doing house-cleaning or the like.
 (Apparently, the guys’ basketball match also got postponed.
 The guys somehow didn’t feel like playing anymore.)
 Orchids’ efforts weren’t lost since Qiao Qiao was able to get out of bed by Monday.
 She returned to work on Wednesday, looking more energetic.
-She dove right into work, even more active than ever since she had been coped up for so long.
+She dove right into work, even more active than ever since she had been cooped up for so long.

 The current week rolled by faster than the previous because everyone seemed to bring their concentration back into their work instead of thinking of other unrelated matters.

 Qiao Qiao managed to meet up with Ming Dao and Bianca again for lunch since she got back to work as well as hanging around with Chen Yi, Achel, and Yan Yan after work.
 This time, they made sure the famous Sun Xie Zhi wasn’t around before going anywhere.
 For some unknown reasons, Tony seemed to disappear from their lives also.
-They came to the conclusion that he must had been bored with the little teasing game toward Yan Yan already–to which she was very relief to know.
+They came to the conclusion that he must have been bored with the little teasing game toward Yan Yan already–to which she was very relieved to know.

 On the other hand, after that little announcement in front of Tony that Cyndi was his girlfriend, Wallace focused his full effort into work like before, oblivious to any external matters.
 Penny and Melody came by to visit them from time to time during the week also, but they did not stay long like before.